TriKro/rsb-content/event-smoke-test.md

  2. Decide what you want to charge and how to pitch the event
  3. Create an event page on an appropriate platform: meetup.com, eventbrite.com, or another platform.
 Use insights about the customer problem and language from customer interviews to inform the event description.
  4. Promote the event with your target audience, using suggestions from previous customer development about appropriate channels
- 5. If apprpriate, run a survey before or during the event to customize the event to audience needs
+ 5. If appropriate, run a survey before or during the event to customize the event to audience needs
  6. Run the event.
 Be sure to have many unstructured conversations with attendees, in addition to the formal agenda and event goals
  7. Follow up afterwards with a survey.
-Optinally, create buzz on social media, sharing any photos, blog posts, or other artefacts from the event.
+Optionally, create buzz on social media, sharing any photos, blog posts, or other artefacts from the event.

 ### Interpreting Results